 - In some serious cases, surgery may be recommended

-At Mint Foot Care we are experienced at treating all heel pain conditons.
+At Mint Foot Care, we are experienced at treating all heel pain conditions.
 We will assess, diagnose the condition and provide a tailored treatment plan.
 Please call 1300 975 980 to book an appointment.